bytewax/search-session/README.md

 ## ****Prerequisites****

 **Python modules**
-bytewax
+* bytewax==0.19.*

 ## Your Takeaway

-*This guide will teach you how to use Bytewax to aggregate on a custom session window on streaming data using a window and then calculate metrics downstream.*
+*This guide will teach you how to use Bytewax to detect and calculate the Click-Through Rate (CTR) on a custom session window on streaming data using a window and then calculate metrics downstream.*

 ## Table of content